25 facts about nuclear weapons

 Withdrawing forward-deployed weapons in the Pacific

-The United States removed the last of its forward-deployed nuclear weapons, or those located in other countries, from the Philippines, Guam, South Korea, Taiwan, and Okinawa in 1991.
-At the peak in 1977, the United States had 3,200 such weapons deployed in the Pacific region.
+The U.S. removed the last of its forward-deployed nuclear weapons, or those located in other countries, from the Philippines, Guam, South Korea, Taiwan, and Okinawa in 1991.
+At its peak in 1977, the country had 3,200 such weapons deployed in the Pacific region.

 Estimates on North Korea's nuclear capabilities

-Experts say North Korea could have between 20 and 60 nuclear weapons, and the country has tested ballistic missiles that could reach the United States.
-In 2018, U.S. intelligence estimated that North Korea had enough fissile material for 65 weapons.
-It continued testing despite U.N.
-Security Council sanctions and summits with both South Korea and the Trump administration regarding its nuclear weapons.
+Experts say North Korea could have materials for up to 100 nuclear weapons, and the country has tested ballistic missiles that could reach the U.S. North Korea has continued testing despite U.N.
+Security Council sanctions and summits with both South Korea and the U.S. regarding its nuclear weapons.
+In March 2023, North Korea revealed that it possesses small nuclear warheads capable of being fitted to short-range missiles.

 North Korea unveils enormous new missile

-Just before the U.S. presidential election in 2020, North Korea unveiled a large new intercontinental ballistic missile, driving it through the streets of Pyongyang.
-The Washington Post described the untested missile as one of the largest “road-mobile, liquid-fueled” ballistic missiles ever made and noted that the Hwasong-15, the largest missile before this, could likely reach all of the United States.
-The United States and Russia have produced larger missiles, but those are powered by solid fuel and are kept in silos.
+Just before the U.S. presidential election in 2020, North Korea unveiled a large new intercontinental ballistic missile, parading it through the streets of Pyongyang.
+The Washington Post described the untested missile as one of the largest "road-mobile, liquid-fueled" ballistic missiles ever made and noted that the Hwasong-15, the largest missile before this, could likely reach all of the U.S. The U.S. and Russia have produced larger missiles, but those are powered by solid fuel and are kept in silos.

 North Korea tests nuclear bombs

-North Korea has conducted six nuclear tests, most during Kim Jong-un’s time as the country’s leader.
-The first bombs were detonated in 2006 and 2009 under Kim Jong-il, and then tests were done in 2013, twice in 2016, and in 2017 under Kim Jong-un.
+North Korea has conducted a number of nuclear tests, most during Kim Jong Un's time as the country's leader.
+The first bombs were detonated in 2006 and 2009 under Kim Jong Il; tests were then done in 2013, twice in 2016, and in 2017 under Kim Jong Un.
 North Korea said the last test was of a thermonuclear weapon.
+In 2022, North Korea conducted 63 missile tests, and while none contained a nuclear payload, the frequency of such tests may be a harbinger of the eventual development of further nuclear payload capability.

 Trump, Kim Jong-un meet in historic summit